-Applied Mathematics and Theoretical Physics (DAMTP)

-Chemistry

-Earth Sciences

-Geography (including the Scott Polar Research Institute)

-Institute of Astronomy

-Isaac Newton Institute of Mathematical Sciences

-Materials Science and Metallurgy

-Physics (Cavendish Laboratory) Pure Mathematics and Mathematical Statistics (DPMMS) The School is responsible for allocating core funds to departments and provides broad strategic focus across its constituent departments in a number of areas including; research activity, undergraduate and graduate education, estate needs, fundraising and human resources.
+Physics (Cavendish Laboratory) Pure Mathematics and Mathematical Statistics (DPMMS) About the School The School of the Physical Sciences comprises the following Departments: Applied Mathematics and Theoretical Physics (DAMTP) Chemistry Earth Sciences Geography (including the Scott Polar Research Institute) Institute of Astronomy Isaac Newton Institute of Mathematical Sciences Materials Science and Metallurgy The School is responsible for allocating core funds to departments and provides broad strategic focus across its constituent departments in a number of areas including; research activity, undergraduate and graduate education, estate needs, fundraising and human resources.
 As part of the University's annual planning cycle, the School prepares a financial and academic plan which sets out strategic objectives, determines budgets, as well as the flow of resources to departments.
 The School manages a wide range of administrative activities and projects across its departments and works alongside other Schools to further interdisciplinary research.
-The School has over 1500 members of staff, over 3000 students and an annual budget of over \pounds 100 million.
-Terms of appointment Tenure and probation Appointments will be made on a fixed-term basis for a period of 3 years due to limited funding.
-Appointments will be subject to satisfactory completion of your probationary period detailed in your contract of employment.
+The School has over 1500 members of staff, over 3000 students and an annual budget of over £100 million.
+Terms of appointment Tenure and probation Appointments will be made on a employment we make to you fixed-term basis for a period of 2 will be conditional upon you years in the first instance, due to limited funding.
+Appointments will be subject to satisfactory completion of the probationary period detailed in your contract of employment.
 Hours of Work and Working Pattern The appointment is full-time, Monday - Friday.